kdheepak/blog/content/36-unicode-cheat-sheet.md

    - 'ﷺ' U+FDFA ARABIC LIGATURE SALLALLAHOU ALAYHE WASALLAM

+   And to make matters more complicated, graphemes and visual representations of code points may not be a single column width wide, even in monospaced fonts.
+   Take the following code point, at U+FDFD: ﷽

+   - '﷽' U+FDFD ARABIC LIGATURE BISMILLAH AR-RAHMAN AR-RAHEEM

+   My name in Devangiri and Tamil are below:

+   - DEVANGARI: दीपक
+   - TAMIL: தீபக்

 1. The same "idea", i.e. code point can be _encoded_ into different bits when it is required to be represented on a machine.
    The bits used to represent the idea depend on the encoding chosen.
    An encoding is a map or transformation of a code point into bits or bytes.